Updated February 8, 2018

 Contact webmaster: Rosemary at mcnerneywinkler dot com

 -DNA testing for genealogy has been around the longest.
-It is only for males because only males carry a Y chromosome.
-This DNA follows the male line back through father to son back in time.
-If you are a female and want to run your maiden-name line, you must get a male in your line who has that surname to test for you.
-This test will help you find and/or con-firm the surname of a male.
+Only males carry a Y chromosome.
+This DNA follows the male line, passing down in every generation from father to son.
+If you are a female and want to research your maiden-name line, you must get a male in your line who has that surname to test for you.
+This test will help you find and/or confirm the surname of a male.
 Beware!
 Non-paternal events have occurred throughout history.
-Some folks have found out after a lifetime of believing they were a “Martin” that they are not of that particular surname heritage.
-The caution here is—be prepared for the un-expected.
+Some folks learn that they are not genetically the name they always believed they were.
+The caution here is--be prepared for the un-expected.
 It happens in the best of families.
 Your papa might not be your papa somewhere along the line.
 If you don’t think you can accept news like this, do not take the test.
 If you choose Y-DNA testing, do no less than 37 markers.

 By Rosemary McNerney Winkler

 Inspired by an article in the June 2015 issue of the Johnson County Kansas Genealogist by Cathy Lawrenz used with permission.